 Contest Rules – F5J USA Tour

-In order to encourage entry level F5J participation, the F5J USA Tour is allowing certain deviations to the FAI rules.
+The F5J USA Tour is allowing certain deviations to the FAI rules.
 These deviations are designed to enhance safety and remove barriers to participation and will be allowed at all Tour events.
-Note that the advisory group will review the need for deviations every year based on pilot feedback and the effectiveness of the deviations.
+Note that the Advisory Group will review the need for deviations every year based on pilot feedback and the effectiveness of the deviations.

 1. FAI F5J Rules – The contest rules for each Qualifying Event must follow the latest official FAI F5J rules (posted here) with the following exceptions:

-1A.
-For the 2018 season the following FAI rules deviations are allowed:
+For the 2019 season the following FAI rules deviations are in effect:

 Other FAI deviations will only be accepted if they are pre-approved by the advisory group.